JavaFundamentalsZT/jf-hw-performance/README.md

  * If you think it is slow then why do you think it is slow?
  * If you think it is optimal then why do you think that?
 * Feel free to play around with the source and try to tweak it and run more measurements
-* Spend minimum an hour on this.
+* Spend a minimum of an hour on this.

-Send half a page of thoughts, findings, reasoning and or performance numbers to jf@zeroturnaround.com